 Escorts and Volunteers

-Campus students and staff volunteer their time to escort students to workshops throughout the day in groups of 15-30.
+Campus students and staff volunteer their time to escort students to workshops throughout the day.
 No student is ever left unattended/alone during the event.

 Drop-off and Pick-up Times